What is Listeria?

 - Avoid raw, unpasteurized milk.

-- People in high-risk groups should avoid soft cheeses including brie, camembert, feta and queso blanco fresco, refrigerated pates, deli meats, raw seafood, smoked fish, raw or lightly cooked egg or egg products, raw sprouts, unpasteurized fruit juice and cider.
+- People in high-risk groups should avoid soft cheeses including brie, camembert, feta and queso blanco fresco, refrigerated pates, deli meats and smoked fish.